-Funds can be repatriated from a WOS via dividend, buyback of shares, reduction of share capital, surplus funds on closure or winding up of the WOS, fees for technical services, consultancy service/business support services and royalty.
+Funds can be repatriated from a WOS via a dividend, buyback of shares, reduction of share capital, surplus funds on closure or winding up of the WOS, fees for technical services, consultancy service/business support services, and royalty.

 Dividends are freely repatriable without any restrictions if taxes are deducted at source from the dividend and the net amount remitted.
 Companies do not require permission from the RBI, but the remittance must be made through an authorized dealer.

 Profits can be repatriated in the middle of the year with interim dividends.
 However, if using interim dividends, the company must have enough book profits to cover depreciation for the full year and enough money to pay taxes in India.
-If at the end of the year that turns out not to be possible, the directors may be made personally liable and be penalized, as a mistake on their part to declare interim dividends on the wrong judgment.
+If, at the end of the year, that turns out not to be possible, the directors may be personally liable and be penalized as a mistake to declare interim dividends on the wrong judgment.

 Technical consultancy fees, management fees, & royalty

-These may be remitted to the parent company by the WOS if tax is deducted at source on such remittances at the prevailing rates and deposited with the Government.
-Such remittances will be covered under the DTAA with the recipient country to avoid double taxation.
+The WOS may remit these to the parent company if tax is deducted at source on such remittances at the prevailing rates and deposited with the Government.
+Such remittances with the recipient country will be covered under the DTAA to avoid double taxation.